Have a question about Juiced.GS? See if it's answered here!

 - A print publication that sits on a coffee table commands your attention, whereas a PDF is easy to file away and be forgotten.

 - There are hundreds of websites about the Apple II, but only one print magazine.
-We prefer operating in a space where there is no competition.
+We prefer to fill that otherwise unmet need with a unique, high-quality product.